The WSIB provides access to claim file information to the workplace parties whenever there is an issue in dispute.

 - releases only the non-harmful information to the worker, and

-- advises the worker to contact his or her treating health professional.
+- advises the worker to contact their treating health professional.

 Relevant access to be granted

 When the WSIB receives a notice of objection from an employer, or when the employer has a right to access because of a decision to participate in a worker's objection, the WSIB sends the entire claim file to the worker.
-At the same time, the WSIB asks the worker to identify any health care information which he or she feels should not be released to the employer.
+At the same time, the WSIB asks the worker to identify any health care information which they feel should not be released to the employer.

 Worker's objection to release of health care information

-If the worker notifies the WSIB that he or she objects to the disclosure of specified health care information, the WSIB considers the reasons for the objection before deciding whether to disclose the specified health care information.
+If the worker notifies the WSIB that they object to the disclosure of specified health care information, the WSIB considers the reasons for the objection before deciding whether to disclose the specified health care information.